Skip to main content

 • To enable the migration from SCORM content, which allows for internal behaviors relative to learner performance and to course structure, cmi5 MAY be extended to support the use cases of “testing out” and defining “pre-requisites”.

 • Open source tools and templates are available at the following link: https://github.com/adlnet/CATAPULT/ These are free templates but are intended to be starting points for DoD Components.
+The ADL Initiative developed a cmi5 plug-in for the Moodle LMS that can allow Moodle as a course/activity type in that platform.
 DoD components may develop alternate solutions and should do so as requirements necessitate.
 This Instruction provides the following recommendations for the use of these resources for cmi5 acquisition.
 DoD Components pursuing acquisition of cmi5 conformant systems or content SHALL:

 • Leverage cmi5 course templates.
 Modifications may be made to templates to add additional features or to support additional use cases.
 The use of standardized templates will reduce the time to create new cmi5 content and repurpose existing content.
 Content may also be modified before or after application of the templates.

-• Use the cmi5 Test Suite to verify that cmi5 content, LMSs, and/or authoring tools (that produce cmi5 content) are conformant to the cmi5 specification.
+• Use the cmi5 Test Suite to verify that cmi5 content, LMSs, and/or authoring tools (producing cmi5 content) are conformant to the cmi5 specification.

 • Test cmi5 content in an environment as close as possible to the end-user environment (cmi5 LMS).
 If the end-user environment is not available for this purpose, then use the cmi5 Player , such as the open-source player provided by the ADL Initiative, to demonstrate the cmi5 courseware’s functionality.